“I deserve it.”

 As your income and spending increase, the line of people with their hands out gets longer and the balance in your bank account gets smaller.
 The smart money move is to put yourself at the head of the line.

 You should always pay yourself first.
 Take a pre-determined percentage of your paycheck and deposit it into an account that you won’t touch unless it’s an emergency.
 And by emergency, it doesn’t mean that the flat-screen TV you’ve wanted for months is now on sale.
 It means that it’s there if your transmission needs to be replaced or your air conditioning unit can’t be fixed.
-It’s not a “put-and-take” account; it’s a “put-and-leave” account.
+Your emergency savings fund is not a “put-and-take” account; it’s a “put-and-leave” account.

 By paying yourself first, you’ll be able to use that raise to pay off the credit card debt you’ve accumulated or pay those student loans in full.
 You also can have that increase put into you’re 401(k) or IRA.
 Your future self will thank you.